Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence

 \section{Conclusion}

-The synthesized AQDs are characterised by TEM and AFM and have a quantum yield of the AQDs is 60\%.
-Ensemble PL and TRPL measurements indicate a TDM value of 1 D for the AQDs.
+The synthesized AQDs are characterized by TEM, AFM and optical spectroscopy.
+The environment corrected TDM value of 9.07 D is obtained for the AQDs in vacuum.
 The PL emission of the ensemble is isotropic as the orientation of TDMs is distributed equally in all directions.
 The in the plane dipole contribution to PL emission is dominant at normal incidence and the out of plane dipole contribution to the PL emission is dominant at oblique angles of incidence.
-This manuscript lays out the procedure for measuring TDM magnitude and orientation of an ensemble of any emitters in hydrophobic phase.